 Chew on incredibly tasty and tender golden-brown chicken gizzards that are seasoned and deep-fried to perfection.
 Cook gizzards the right way with this amazing recipe!

-In a large bowl, add the flour, 2 teaspoons of seasoned salt, black pepper, garlic powder, cayenne pepper, paprika, and Italian seasoning.
-Whisk until combined, then transfer to a large food storage bag.
+- In a large bowl, add the flour, cayenne pepper, paprika, and Italian seasoning.
+Whisk until combined.

-Fry the gizzards until golden brown, then drain excess oil on paper towels.
+- Dredge the chicken gizzards in the flour mixture, then deep fry the gizzards in batches until golden brown, then drain excess oil on your lined plate.

-Serve crunchy fried chicken gizzard to loved ones.
-Enjoy!
+- Serve crunchy fried chicken gizzard to loved ones together with any dipping sauce.
+Garnish with parsley.

 - Do not remove or rinse off the buttermilk from the chicken gizzards before dipping them in the flour-and-seasoning mixture, as this gives the gizzards more flavor.